remix-i18next - v7.4.2

 • Take the control: remix-i18next doesn't hide the configuration so you can add any plugin you want or configure as pleased.

-[!TIP] If you're using Remix with Vite, check https://github.com/sergiodxa/remix-vite-i18next for an example application, if you have an issue compare your setup with the example.
+Check https://github.com/sergiodxa/react-router-i18next-example for an example application, if you have an issue compare your setup with the example.
+If you're using the @react-router/fs-routes package to define your routes, check the fs-routes branch on the same repo.

 The first step is to install it in your project with